apostrophecms/apostrophe-documentation/modules/apostrophe-browser-utils/browser-apostrophe-browser-utils.md

-This removes the output of joins and other dynamic loaders, so that dynamically available related content is not considered when comparing the equality of two objects with _.isEq later.
+This removes the output of joins and other dynamic loaders, so that dynamically available content is not stored redundantly in MongoDB.

 If the object is an array, the clone is also an array.